 (So wild, right?
 I have a dedicated blog post about my experience winning grand prize trips, but for this post, I’m going to focus on our time in DFW).

 This also means our trip wasn’t fully planned by me – our flights, hotel, and concert experience were all planned by the marketing company administering the sweepstakes.
-And as we were traveling with two friends who had little time to meet beforehand to create an itinerary for our free time, this trip involved a lot of spur-of-the-moment decisions (however, since I am fiercely a trip-planner, I prepared a very long list of possible activities, restaurants, bars, etc. to suggest at every turn).
-Thankfully, we all had previously visited the Dallas-Fort Worth area, which alleviated many of the pressures of visiting all the sights that often occur when visiting a new city.
+And as Michael and I were traveling with two friends who had little time to meet beforehand to create an itinerary for the remainder of our free time, this trip involved a lot of spur-of-the-moment decisions (however, since I am nothing if not a planner, I prepared a very long list of possible activities, restaurants, bars, etc. to suggest at every turn).

 This post contains affiliate links and I may receive a small commission if you make a purchase after clicking one of these links.

 A little extra context for this post before I take things day-by-day: this trip occurred in early September, with midday flights in both directions.
-Although fall technically begins in September, the weather in the Metroplex was hot – every day topped 90Β°F – and we spent little time outside.
-We approached this trip as a “bonus” travel opportunity and spent much more time relaxing in places than we might have otherwise.
-With that in mind, here’s how we spent a leisurely four days in Dallas-Fort Worth.
+Although fall technically begins in September, the weather in the Metroplex was hot – every day topped 90°F – and we spent little time outside.

 THURSDAY